rustho/mcp-gen/CONTRIBUTING.md

-# Contributing to MCP-Gen
+# Contributing to OpenAPI-to-MCP

 🎉 First off, thanks for taking the time to contribute!
-MCP-Gen is open to improvements, new ideas, and fixes — so let's build something great together.
+OpenAPI-to-MCP is open to improvements, new ideas, and fixes — so let's build something great together.

 ---